Croix-Create/task-manager-app/README.md

 Your Laravel Task Manager is now set up and running! 🚀 For any issues, check the Laravel logs:

+If you don't want to run artisan queue:work, check the laravel logs for the verify email link.

 ```bash
 ./vendor/bin/sail artisan logs
 ```